marlof/ScORCH/README.md

 Considerations
 ==============

-Try to make the functions as generic as possible to allow more re-use and adatability Some services may return a different number of key pairs Some services may use upper/lowercase differences in key names - just be aware if hashing and use k.upper() of k.lower() Some services may stop using % signs and may simply switch to numeric so use str.replace()
+Try to make the functions as generic as possible to allow more re-use and adaptabilit Some services may return a different number of key pairs Some services may use upper/lowercase differences in key names - just be aware if hashing and use k.upper() of k.lower() Some services may stop using % signs and may simply switch to numeric so use str.replace()